gargantuan/Donut-List/readme.md

 - Change values on the fly
 - Animation when changing values or adding/removing items
 - Animation and easing options (eg: ease-in-out, elastic)

+__This is version 0.2 of donutlist.js.
+I welcome any help, suggestions and/or reccomendations on the road the v1.__